 If you have a balance on your current card, transferring it to a new card could yield a more favorable interest rate.

 Chowdhury says he’s spent over half a million dollars on business credit cards and avoided paying interest by taking advantage of 0 percent APR options.
 He’s only run into a snag once when transferring a balance:

-- He opened a Chase Ink Business Cash card with a 0 percent introductory APR for 12 months.
+- He opened a Ink Business Cash Credit Card card.

 - By the end of the introductory period, the card had a balance of nearly $25,000.

 - He contacted Chase to ask about transferring the balance to another Chase card but learned that was something Chase doesn’t allow.

 - In the end, he had to pay off the entire balance to avoid interest charges once the promotional rate ended.

 That taught him the importance of planning ahead.
 “Make sure the new credit card will accept your existing balance,” says Chowdhury.